sparsh-856/jenkins-docker/Readme.md

 npm install -g avn avn-nvm avn-n avn setup
 ```
-For Local containerized development, we use docker and docker-compose tool
-Please make sure both are installed in your machine
+**For Local containerized development, we use docker, docker-compose, skaffold and local kubernetes cluster.
+Please make sure to install all in your machine**

 The Alpha client uses linux rsyslog utility to collect auth logs when an ssh log-in attempt is made.
 So please make sure you have rsyslog service running in your client machine.
 In the event rsyslog is missing, it can be install with YUM on CentOS and RHEL.